CONTENTS

 Examples:

-• An executive takes an MBTI or DISC test to understand better how they function and interact with others.
+• An executive takes an MBTI or DISC test to better understand their behavioral patterns.

-• An executive participates in a meditation workshop to improve stress management and concentration.
+• A leader participates in a meditation workshop to improve stress management and concentration.

 High-performing management For Industry 5.0Download the guide